Characteristic THz-emissions induced by optically excited collective orbital modes: Acknowledgment

 This work was primarily supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences, and Engineering Division, as part of the Computational Materials Sciences Program.
+Part of this work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344.
 Additional support for data interpretation was provided by the Molecular Foundry, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.
 This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.
 This work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) 217133147/SFB 1073, projects B02, B03, and C02.